typst/typst/tests/typ/compiler/dict.typ

 ---
 // Simple expression after already being identified as a dictionary.
-// Error: 9-10 expected named, keyed, or numbered pair, found identifier
+// Error: 9-10 expected named or keyed pair, found identifier
 #(a: 1, b)

 // Identified as dictionary due to initial colon.
 // The boolean key is allowed for now since it will only cause an error at the evaluation stage.
-// Error: 4-5 expected named, keyed, or numbered pair, but found integer
+// Error: 4-5 expected named or keyed pair, found integer
 // Error: 5 expected comma
 // Error: 17 expected expression
 #(:1 b:"", true:)